dingo/api-docs/Responses.md

 ### Custom Response Formats

 In the **configuration** chapter we briefly touched on response formats.
 By default the package will automatically use the JSON format and set an appropriate `Content-Type` header.
 Aside from a JSON formatter there is also a JSONP formatter.
 This formatter will wrap the responses in a callback.
-To register this format you can simply swap out the default JSON formatter in the configuration file or in your bootstrap file.
+To register this format you can simply swap out the default JSON formatter in the configuration file.

 ```php
 'formats' => [
     'json' => 'Dingo\Api\Http\Response\Format\Jsonp'
 ]
 ```

+ Or in your bootstrap file.

 ```php
 Dingo\Api\Http\Response::addFormatter('json', new Dingo\Api\Http\Response\Format\Jsonp);